HL7/US-Core/source/pages/_includes/us-core-implantable-device-intro.md

-﻿This profile sets minimum expectations for the [Device] resource to record, search and fetch UDI information associated with a patient.
+﻿This profile sets minimum expectations for the [Device] resource to record, search and fetch UDI information associated with a patient's implantable device(s).
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core-Device profile:
+The following are example usage scenarios for the US Core Implantable Device profile:

--   Query for a Patient's Devices
+-   Query for a Patient's Implantable Devices
--   Record a Patient Device
+-   Record a Patient Implantable Device

 ### Mandatory and Must Support Data Elements